 The best things to do in Paris

 When it comes to the Eiffel Tower, opinions are divided.
 Some are big fans and others think this gigantic tower is a monstrosity.
-Regardless of the difference of opinions, the Eiffel Tower is the icon of Paris and also the most popular landmark.
+Regardless of the difference of opinions, the Eiffel Tower is one of the most popular landmarks in France and an icon in Paris.
 So if you are visiting Paris for the first time, it’s a definitely something you need to see.
 If you have time to brave a queue, you might wanna consider to climb the Eiffel Tower.
 The view from this Parisian icon will certainly not disappoint.

 If there is one thing that shouldn’t be missing on your first trip to Paris, it is a visit to the Louvre.
 This is not only the largest museum in France, but in the world.
 You’ll find some very famous artworks here, such as the Mona Lisa and the Venus de Milo.
 But that is not everything.
 During a visit to the Louvre you can immerse yourself in the splendor of different ancient and classical art movements.
 The exterior of the Louvre is gorgeous as well.
 The museum is located in the old city palace of the French kings.
 In the courtyard you can enjoy the beautiful historical architecture in combination with a touch of contemporary design.